Coffeeovercode/Basic_Python_projects/README.md

 29. `car_loading_bar.py` : A script to simulate a car running as a loading bar.
 30. `rps.py` : To play the classic rock, paper and scissors game with the Computer!
 31. `tag.py` : To play a game of tag against the computer.
 The user can select the grid size and depending on the choice , the difficulty will be different.
 At each step, the updated position will be printed.
 If the user moves closer to the randomized position - the PC will return warmer while if it moves away from the position, it will return colder.
 Using these clues, the player has to guess and reach the taget within a specified number of turns to win.
 32. `date_difference.py` : Calculates the number of days between 2 user-specified dates.
+33. `rangoli.py` : Creates an alphabet rangoli of user-specified integer value as the appropriate size for the rangoli.

 ## ...
 ### _👨🏼‍💻More to come in due time!_